deib-polimi/diceH2020-space4cloudsWS/README.md

-# diceH2020-space4cloudsWS
+# D-SPACE4Cloud Back End

-SPACE4Clouds WS for the optimization of data intensive applications.
+DICE tool for the optimisation of data intensive applications.